SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 			'key' concept for Map<>, and use 'index' - which is analagous - but different - for sequence (important difference is stickiness of assocation when container is modified).

+No Compact() methods
+			Stroika 1.0 had Compact() methods - that could be used to generically request that a container be compacted.

+			We decided against that for Stroika 2 because

+			1>	We COULD always add it back.
+			2>	Its just a class of optimziations which makes sense for some backends.
+But other optimizations make snese for other classes of backends.
+You can always retain a smartptr with OUR type of backend!
+So really can be added just for _Array<> impls.
+Note - this rationale doesnt work perfectly due to copy-by-values semantics with 'casts' but still OK.